Connection to MGnify API

 import warnings

-Query the genomes database from MGnify API
+database from MGnify API

-For the genome dataset, use genomes endpoint.
+For the genome dataset, use genomes

 A complete list of endpoints can be found at https://www.ebi.ac.uk/metagenomics/api/v1/.

-endpoint_name = 'genomes'
+= 'genomes' endpoint_name

-The function Modifier from the jsonapi_client module allows us to query for specific values in given fields (e.g.: ‘geographic-origin’, ‘taxon-lineage’).
+module allows us to query for specific values in given fields (e.g.: ‘geographic-origin’, ‘taxon-lineage’).

-One way to explore the available fields is to use requests to fetch the API endpoint:
+One way to explore the available fields is to use requests

-r = requests.get(f"https://www.ebi.ac.uk/metagenomics/api/v1/{endpoint_name}")
+= requests.get(f"https://www.ebi.ac.uk/metagenomics/api/v1/{endpoint_name}") r

 Get information for a specific genus or species